You are not alone. If you or someone

 What are some psychological and mental effects of child abuse and neglect?

 - Low self-esteem

 What are some behavioral effects of child abuse and neglect?

 - Eating disorders

-- Drug use
+- Alcohol and drug use

-- Troubled sleeping
+- Trouble sleeping

-- Discomfort with physical touch
+- Uncomfortable with physical contact with others

-Effects on children who witness domestic violence
+What are common effects on children who witness domestic violence?